devcybiko/PlotSimple/README.md

 `node server`

-Be sure to execute a `npm init` first.
+Be sure to execute a `npm install` first.

 The PlotSimple server delivers HTML files in the root folder and any static files under the `static` folder.
 It also reads the `apis` folder for plugins that support any api functionality you may want to add.
 See the `apis/apiTemplate.js` for more details.